blocknetdx/documentation/docs/wallet/backup-restore.md

 is recommended to keep copies of this file on multiple USB drives and store them in different locations.
 Whenever funds are added to a new address in your wallet, the latest version of `wallet.dat` should be backed up.
-To locate your `wallet.dat`
-file:
+Your `wallet.dat` file is stored in your data directory:

 ### Data Directory

---8<-- "data-directories-2.md"
+--8<-- "data-directories.md"

 ### CLI Wallet Backup Option (also works for GUI wallet)

-In the data directory there is a subdirectory called `wallets` which is the default place for `wallet.dat` to be stored.
+In the data directory there is usually a subdirectory called `wallets` which is the default place for `wallet.dat` to be stored.
 If there is no `wallet.dat` file in the `wallets` subdirectory of the data directory, then there should be a `wallet.dat` in the data directory